xabra/rust_language_reference/Rust Cheatsheet.md

 ## Literals

 The base is denoted with a lower case character.
-Underscore \_ is ignored and may be used to make long numbers more readable.
-The type may be specified explicitly, eg. `25u16`
+Underscore \_ in a literal is ignored.
+It improves readability.
+The type of a literal may be specified explicitly, eg. `25u16`

 | Type           | Example                |
 | -------------- | ---------------------- |